Instream Flows Policy

 The Policy for Maintaining Instream Flows in Northern California Coastal Streams (Policy) establishes principles and guidelines for maintaining instream flows for the protection of fishery resources, while minimizing water supply impacts on other beneficial uses of water, such as irrigation, municipal use, and domestic use.
+The Policy implements Water Code section 1259.4, which was added by Assembly Bill 2121 (Stats.
+2004, ch.
+943, § 3).
 The geographic scope of the Policy encompasses coastal streams from the Mattole River to San Francisco and coastal streams entering northern San Pablo Bay, and extends to five counties: Marin, Sonoma, and portions of Napa, Mendocino, and Humboldt Counties.
 The Policy applies to applications to appropriate water, small domestic use, small irrigation use, and livestock stockpond registrations, and water right petitions.

 The Policy does not establish specific instream flow requirements for particular rivers or streams.
 Nor does the Policy approve any particular water diversion projects, or specify the terms and conditions that will be incorporated into water right permits, licenses, or registrations.
 Instead, the Policy establishes guidelines for evaluating the potential impacts of water diversion projects on stream hydrology and biological resources.
 The Policy includes principles to ensure that new water appropriations and changes to existing water right permits and licenses will not affect the instream flows needed for fish spawning, migration and rearing, or the flows needed to maintain natural flow variability, which protects the various biological functions that are dependent on that variability.
 The Policy also contains principles to ensure that migration paths to spawning and rearing habitats are not blocked.